Difference Between Branch Banking and Agent Banking

 Main Differences Between Branch Banking and Agent Banking

 1. Branch Banking is a formal body of the main bank.
-On the other, Agent Banking is an informal body of the banking system.
+Conversely, Agent Banking is an informal body of the banking system.

 2. Branch Banking requires more resources and operating costs to perform the function, whereas anyone can do agent Banking as it requires very little capital.

-3. Branch Banking can not reach the more remote location due to negative operating cost at these places, but anyone can do agent Banking hence has more reach.
+3. Branch Banking can not reach the more remote location due to negative operating costs at these places, but anyone can do agent Banking and hence has more reach.

 4. Branch Banking is an extended part of a parent bank.
 On the other hand, Agent Banking is a financial institution doing all the bank functions on its behalf.